Orlando on the Cheap: 20 Easy Ways to Save on your Orlando Vacation

 17. Limit souvenir purchases

 Almost every ride will have you exit through a wonderful gift shop filled to the brim with exciting themed souvenirs from the ride you just got off of.
 It can be so tempting not to buy the entire store.
+The Harry Potter themed stores are just so enticing – every time I dream about buying the Wizard Chess set.
 But think about it – how many of these souvenirs are you actually going to display in your home?
 Or will they just sit in storage?
 Instead buy one nice photo frame or scrapbook, take lots of pics, and enjoy the budget friendly photo mementos from your trip.

 18. Skip the waterparks